Thursday, January 24, 2013

 That summer, amazingly to me, Joe came back into the store with the Mrs. Children Break My Back e.p.
 I told him I'd give it a listen and if I liked it maybe we could play it on Invisible Hits Hour, which I was co-hosting what seemed like every five or six weeks back then.
 I didn't really mean it, not one of the two or three other kids who brought in their little demo CD's could EVER have been played on the radio.
 They were hopelessly derivative of whatever passed for rock & roll in those early days of the 21st century; bad Nickleback, bad rap-rock, bad Blink-182, etc. Joe brightened up, said "That'd be great," and left me a phone number.

 Joe and I kept in touch after we aired the band.
 They started playing out a bunch live and I soon discovered they had a great three-part harmony thing going between Joe, lead singer Zack Prout and bass player Chris Bolognese that hadn't been evident on the e.p.
 Somewhere along the way Joe's younger brother Matt was incorporated into the band, playing Beatles-inspired guitar leads, always enhancing the tunes rather than taking away from or trying to overshadow them.
 The same went for drummer Paul Headley, who almost played like a jazz drummer at times, actually listening to and complementing the songs, rather than just driving them along.
-(I knew Mrs. Children were onto something when my drummer friend Jim Johnson - who played with Willie Phoenix and The League Bowlers and whose musical tastes run the gamut from The Rolling Stones to The Rolling Stones - hated the band and pronounced them "non-rock.")
+(I knew Mrs. Children were onto something when my drummer friend Jim Johnson - who played with Willie Phoenix in The Shadowlords and with Colin in The League Bowlers, and whose musical tastes run the gamut all the way from The Rolling Stones to The Rolling Stones - hated the band and pronounced them "non-rock.")

 It turned out Mrs. Children had put out a CD of 12 brand new songs (most of which would comprise the band's Colors Of The Year release after they changed their name to The Whiles) plus the six tunes from the first e.p.
 AND WERE GIVING IT AWAY FOR FREE!
 Even more surprising, the 12-song demo was AMAZING.
 There had been an exponential growth in songwriting from Joe after the e.p. and there was nothing even approaching a weak tune in the bunch.
 It was, quite literally, breathtaking.
-The demo CD was all I listened to the rest of that day at work.
+The demo CD was all I listened to the eight hours the store was open that day.
 I called Joe and said, "What are you doing giving these songs away?
 You've got to make a cover for this and start selling it right away, as merch at your shows if nowhere else."
-Replying quietly to my raving Joe said, "Well, they're okay for demos but we're going to be going into the studio and I think we can do even better, so we're comfortable giving them away."
+Replying quietly to my raving Joe said, "Well, they're okay for demos, but we're going to be going into the studio and I think we can do even better, so we're comfortable giving them away."

-Still to this day, nine years later, I consider that demo, cut in somebody's basement, the second-best recording EVER by a Columbus band, after Watershed's The More It Hurts, The More It Works CD.
-(And I didn't begin working for Watershed until 2005, so nobody was paying me to say that back then.)
+Still to this day, nine years later, I consider that demo - cut in somebody's basement - the second-best recording EVER by a Columbus band, after Watershed's The More It Hurts, The More It Works CD.
+(And I didn't start working for Watershed until 2005, so nobody was paying me to say that back then.)
 I was also certain back in April 2003 that Mrs. Children would get into the studio and some producer would ruin the magic I heard and cherished in that demo.
 (Musicians reading this blog will be all too familiar with the phrase; "They shoulda released the demos.")
 I was wrong.
 Producer Jon Chinn did a fantastic job interpreting and enhancing the demos and the Colors Of The Year record stands to this day as a masterpiece.

 So somewhere between the demo and the CD release the band changed its name from Mrs. Children to The Whiles, largely because they did an internet name-search and discovered there was a band in Japan called Mr. Children.
 "So what?!?"
 I argued, "You guys plan on touring Japan anytime soon?
 After you're huge they'll have to change THEIR band name."
 (My favorite rejected name-change bandied about early on; Battleship Gay.
 Joe also liked it, but the rest of the band thought it needlessly provocative.)